mabushelbaia/RealtimeP1/README.md

 ├── src
 │  ├── child.c
 │  ├── child.h
+│  ├── local.c
+│  ├── local.h
 │  ├── parent.c
 │  └── parent.h
 ├── txt
-│  ├── 51841.txt
-│  ├── 51842.txt
+│  ├── 46160.txt
-│  ├── 51843.txt
+│  ├── 46161.txt
-│  ├── 51844.txt
+│  ├── 46162.txt
-│  ├── 51845.txt
+│  ├── 46163.txt
 │  └── range.txt
 ├── Makefile
 ├── Project.pdf
 └── README.md

 ```

 ## Tasks
-- [ ] mkdir before (writing/reading) text files
+- [x] mkdir before (writing/reading) text files
 - [ ] create a pipe between child 5 and the parent
-- [ ] distinguish the 5th child from the rest (Seperate compilation using ifdef?) or maybe just with signals
+- [ ] distinguish the 5th child from the rest (Seperate compilation using ifdef?) or maybe just with signals `Use another signal`
-- [ ] figure a way to not lose signals as specfied here [Stack Overflow](https://stackoverflow.com/a/18442435/8962746)
+- [x] figure a way to not lose signals as specfied here [Stack Overflow](https://stackoverflow.com/a/18442435/8962746)
 - [ ] GUI
-- [ ] CMake?
+~~- [ ] CMake?~~ `no need`
-- [ ] dockerize if time permits
+- [ ] dockerize if time permits  `once done with the project`